Foundation Diet and Health

 Ecological footprint - animal welfare

 The ecological footprint of candied ginger depends on several factors, including the production method of the fresh ginger, the processing processes, but also packaging and transport.
 Despite extensive research, we were unable to find any precise information on the emissions of candied ginger.
 The CO 2 footprint for raw ginger is 1.85 kg CO 2 eq/kg, and this value increases accordingly for candied ginger due to additional processing steps.
 It should be noted that ginger from China or India is often used to make candied ginger, but the processing takes place in other countries.
-The long and numerous transport routes lead to high emissions, which could be reduced, for example, by preparing the ginger yourself.
+The long and numerous transport routes result in high emissions, which could be reduced, for example, by preparing the ginger yourself.
 We were unable to determine the amount of water required to make candied ginger.

 In conventional agriculture, synthetic pesticides and herbicides are used to combat unwanted insects or plants.
 These are sometimes found in the harvested product, as a study of various types of vegetables in Nigeria also showed for ginger.
 16 This may also lead to contamination of the processed products that were made from the previously contaminated ginger bulbs.
 Accordingly, care should be taken to ensure that candied ginger is produced organically.